 An early self-released demo led to a signing by Alive Natural Sound, who released first album Ride on the Train in March of 2013.
 Major publications soon took notice and the band’s songs were featured in Rolling Stone and Spin.

 Hollis Brown soon had a chance to compare their modern take on the classic sound with the original when they toured with psych-garage legends The Zombies in 2014.
-Their rock hero worship was in full swing on their most recent release, the 2014 Record Store Day EP Hollis Brown Gets Loaded, a track-for-track remake of the Velvet Underground’s Loaded.

 The members of Brooklyn-based Little Anchor all began as classically trained musicians before uniting to form the indie pop quartet in 2009, and the poised confidence and thoughtful composition that informs classical music is well represented in the group’s technique.